feevah002/trading-journal-frontend/README.md

 ## Dependencies

 The front-end requires the following dependencies:

-- jQuery: A fast, small, and feature-rich JavaScript library.
 - Bootstrap: A popular CSS framework for building responsive and mobile-first websites.

 ## Contributing